iShares JP Morgan USD Em Mkts Bd ETF EMB Sustainability

 iShares JP Morgan USD Em Mkts Bd ETF may not appeal to sustainability-conscious investors.

 iShares JP Morgan USD Em Mkts Bd ETF has an average Morningstar Sustainability Rating of 3 globes, indicating that the ESG risk of holdings in its portfolio is similar to that of its peers in the Emerging Markets Fixed Income category.
 Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
-ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
-ESG risk differs from impact, which is about seeking positive environmental and social outcomes.
+ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
+ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.

 ESG Commitment Level Asset Manager